IBM/svccat/workshop/Lab5/provision.md

 # Open Service Broker API - Provisioning a Service Instance

 Provisioning is the action by which a cloud platform requests for a Broker to instatiate a specific plan of a specific service.
-In the MySQL example, this would be asking a MySQL Broker to create an instance of the MySQL service of the 100 MB plan.
+In the Redis example, this would be asking a Redis Broker to create an instance of the Redis service Class of the version 4.0.9 Plan.

 # /v2/service_instances/:service_id Endpoint